jezze/fudge/README.md

 $ make
 ```

-You should now have a binary called fudge and an image called fudge.cpio in the
+You should now have a binary called fudge and a ramdisk image called fudge.cpio
-top directory of your source tree.
+in the top directory of your source tree.

-## Running Fudge in QEMU
+## Running Fudge in QEMU with vmctrl

-There is a script you can use to start Fudge in QEMU called vmctrl.
-The easiest
+There is a script call vmctrl that you can use to run Fudge as a virtual
-way to run fudge in QEMU is to issue:
+machine in QEMU.

 ```sh
 $ ./vmctrl runsimple node1
 ```

 This will start an instance of Fudge called node1.
 This node will not have any
-networking abilities.
+networking abilities however.
+To enable networking, your user need to be

-To enable networking, your user need to be allowed to create TAP interfaces on
+allowed to create TAP interfaces on your host machine.
+Typically using sudo
-your host machine.
-Typically sudo will allow you to do this.
+will allow you to do this.

 ```sh
 $ sudo ./vmctrl run node1